-In addition to natively provided experience analytics, Monetate can integrate with third-party platforms to report experience information.
+In addition to experience analytics available in the Monetate platform, you can integrate your Monetate account with third-party platforms to report experience information.
 Examples of these platforms include Google Analytics, IBM Digital Analytics (formerly Coremetrics), and Adobe Analytics, including Adobe Marketing Cloud.

-For those Omnichannel experiences powered by the Engine API, Monetate supplies the reporting labels, but the requesting application must pass those labels along to the desired vendor.
-Because third-party reporting integrations don't need to set up for Omnichannel experiences, all experiences for which a site visitor qualifies include reporting data in the action(s) when the
+For those Omnichannel experiences powered by the Engine API, Monetate supplies the reporting labels, but the requesting application must pass those labels along to the third-party analytics platform.
+You don't need to configure third-party analytics integrations for Omnichannel experiences because all experiences for which a site visitor qualifies include reporting data in the action(s) when the

 includeReporting=True attribute is added to the

 DecisionRequest event.
 See Calling the Engine API for more information, including sample requests and responses.

 campaigns is equal to the number of experiences the site visitor sees on the page.